IT-Academy-BCN/ita-challenges-backend/GUIDELINES.md

 - **Mongo Tools**: Mongo Tools is a set of command line utilities for working with MongoDB.
 It provides additional tools for importing and exporting data, among other tasks.
 You can download [MongoDB Command Line Database Tools](https://www.mongodb.com/try/download/database-tools) from the official website.

 - **Mongo Shell**: Mongo Shell is a command line interface for MongoDB.
 It provides an interactive way to interact with the database, execute queries and manage collections.
 You can download [MongoDB Shell](https://www.mongodb.com/try/download/shell) from the official website.

+- **Consul** is a service discovery and configuration tool.
+It is used to manage communication between different application components.
+You can download [Consul](https://developer.hashicorp.com/consul/downloads) from the official website.

 - **IntelliJ IDEA**: IntelliJ IDEA is an integrated development environment (IDE) widely used in the development of Java applications and other programming languages.
 You can download [IntelliJ IDEA](https://www.jetbrains.com/es-es/idea/download/?section=windows) from the official website.